Workplace Safety and Health

 Promotion of Safety Culture

-In 2017, HIWIN, led by President Enid H.C.
-Tsai , launched a joint declaration of safety culture activities among department managers.
-This initiative promoted active employee involvement in identifying hazards, reporting incidents, and suggesting innovative improvements.
+In 2017, under the leadership of President Enid H.C.
+Tsai, HIWIN initiated a company-wide safety culture campaign, with department heads jointly endorsing the initiative.
+The campaign encouraged all employees to actively participate in hazard identification, incident reporting, and continuous improvement through innovative solutions.
 Furthermore, the Company implemented a rewards system to foster a safety and health mindset as an integral part of every employee’s DNA.
 HIWIN’s safety culture encompasses three key dimensions: policy, management, and individual aspects.

-Achievements in promoting safety culture in 2023
+2024 Achievements in promoting safety culture

-Occupational health and safety performance indicators
+2024 Occupational health and safety performance indicators

 HIWIN employs a four-level indicator system (Safe, Caution, Careful, Dangerous) to assess Occupational Health and Safety performance.
-This system incorporates both proactive and reactive indicators within the framework of our safety culture.
-Proactive Indicators: Encourage employees to actively participate in safety and health activities and offer suggestions to improve safety; Reactive Indicators: Include the number of occupational injuries, incidents, and participation rates in environmental, safety, and health training.
-To create a safe and friendly working environment where employees can work with peace of mind, we focused on analyzing weaker departments with lower performance scores in 2023.
-Through targeted training and on-site audit guidance, we effectively reduced the “Dangerous” and “Careful” indicators.
-The proportion of these indicators across departments was 4.1%, a 19.3% reduction compared to 2022.
+This system incorporates both proactiveNote1 and reactiveNote2 indicators within the framework of our safety culture.
+To create a safe and friendly working environment where employees can work with peace of mind, we focused on analyzing weaker departments with lower performance scores in 2024.
+Through targeted training and on-site audit guidance, we effectively reduced the proportion of departments falling under the “Dangerous” and “Careful” categories.
+These two categories accounted for only 4.8%.

 To enable employees to learn from the safety performance and practices of units with outstanding safety culture, HIWIN promoted safety culture activities in 2023 through the execution of four evaluation criteria: